CruGlobal/voke-react-native/README.md

 For iOS, you can run change the scheme to a `Release` version and run the application in Xcode.

-For Android, to build to the store, you will have to use the existing android keystore from one of the Cru administrators.
+For Android, you need to make sure you use the correct permission for `SYSTEM_ALERT_WINDOW`  in the AndroidManifest.xml file (use the one with the `tools:node="remove"` property).
+Then run `npm run android:build:remove:system` (This long name is to remind you to comment that system alert out when doing a build)

 To build to a local device, check that there is a device connected by running `adb devices`, then you can run `npm run android:build`.
 Make sure you've uninstalled any existing Voke application on the device first.